STEM careers require the same kind of creative thinking as the arts, says new research

 This has great implications for education, Cropley said, as teachers “can now confidently embrace and integrate heightened levels of creativity across their curriculum for the benefit of all students—whether STEM or arts based.”

-And it’s no insignificant discovery, as the importance of creativity continues to grow in our increasingly automated world.
+And it’s a significant discovery for humanity as a whole, as the importance of creativity continues to grow in our increasingly automated world.
 Earlier this year, the World Economic Forum identified creativity to be as crucial as artificial intelligence in performing the jobs of the future.

 “To prepare the next generation for the future, we need to understand the gaps in the market—the human skills that computers, artificial intelligence, and automation cannot achieve,” said Cropley.
 “This is where creativity fits.”